-Mercy Ships Celebrates A Year Of Growth, Partnership, And Transformative Surgical Care
+Mercy Ships Celebrates a Year of Growth, Partnership, and Transformative Surgical Care

-Mercy Ships ( ) concludes a momentous year across its two hospital ships, the Africa Mercy® and the Global Mercy.
+(MENAFN- News.Africa-Wire) LINDALE, Texas, December 26, 2025/ -- Mercy Ships ( concludes a momentous year across its two hospital ships, the Africa Mercy® and the Global Merc™™.
 Operating simultaneously in two countries for its second consecutive year, the organization expanded the medical impact of its programs, strengthened strategic partnerships, and deepened its commitment to building sustainable surgical capacity across the African continent.

 This year, the ships welcomed more than 3,240 volunteers from over 75 nations and more than 2,120 national crew members.
 These surgeons, nurses, dentists, cooks, engineers, and many others contributed their skills to advance access to safe, free surgical care.